erxes/erxes/docs/docs/introduction/architecture.md

 **Backend** part is responsible for ensuring all APIs of different plugins work together smoothly.

 **UI** part used React, Apollo, and GraphQL and is also responsible for ensuring all API’s UI work together.
-It is built with React, nodeJS, GraphQL, and Apollo.
 XOS comes with utility features to help you manage your account:

 - System config
 - Permission